Social media use

 communication; you want people and organizations to read your

-to respond to what THEY are saying.
-I broke these must-do tasks down
+want YOU to respond to what THEY are saying.
+I broke these

-USA and No. 13 in the world.
-Reddit is a community of communities, and
+in the USA and No. 13 in the world.
+Reddit is a community of

-specific hobby - anything.
-Statistics suggest that 74% of Reddit users
+anything.
+Statistics suggest that 74% of Reddit users are male.

-If you want to reach a younger demographic regarding your volunteering
+over.
+If you want to reach a younger demographic regarding your

 - Evaluating

-donors, more clients, repeat clients, legislation, or public pressure,
+repeat clients, legislation, or public pressure, they are just

-they are just that: numbers.
-For online activities to translate into
+that: numbers.
+For online activities to translate into something

 could this look like?
 This resource can help organizations plan